tcardoso2/vermon-web/README.md

 create an explicit cli tool either than what the t-motion-detector tool will provide, via the npm run-script command.
 Provides also an Express web-application which a basic API (REST services) to view and manage the environment

+* v 0.5.7 :New syntax - Bug fixes on CLI, added flag --log to allow to specify the log level;
 * v 0.5.6 :Fixed some more express tests;
 * v 0.5.5 :ESLinted the tests code; Expressenvironment only starts listening if is not listening;
 * v 0.5.4 :Some improvements on readibility of main.js; added a couple of plugin new tests; solved a few more unit tests;
 * v 0.5.3 :Web server can start with "> vermon --startweb";
 * v 0.5.2 :WIP on fixing Express tests: Added Entities, refactored code, main module is no longer an express app, the express server can be assessed via getWebApp instead; added vermon tests for new vermon methods, start, reset and getWebApp added when vermon-web plugin is added;